sourceallies/event-source-blog/blog/intro.md

 Any one of the above can be implemented as a conditional check when a shipment is modified.
 However, these start to compound in complexity.
 Validation becomes complicated as some fields are only required in certain statuses, while others are required in other statuses.
 Deltas have to be calcuated to determine if a shipment is moving from one status to another to decide if a side effect needs to happen (i.e debiting an account).
 This forces the concerns of all the business processes together into a monolithic patch endpoint and validator.
 Over time, as requirements evolve and teams change, it will be come ever harder to understand and test the process.

 In this blog we outline a different way of building applications that implement a business process called *event sourcing*.
 This design can greatly simplify the implementation of a business process as well as make it easier to modify and extend over time.
+This is a change in mindset from storing the "state" of an entity to storing the "transitions" an entity undergoes as business activities take place.